-In our experience, it’s better to be more specific and not think that one size fits all.
-It might not be realistic to create personalised communications for each individual, but you still can be more personal if you aim your campaign or activity toward people who share common interests or traits.
+In our experience, it’s better to be more specific and not think one size fits all.
+It might not be realistic to create personalized communications for each individual.
+However, you can still be more personal if you aim your campaign or activity toward people who share common interests or traits.

 Those who chose to follow your brand might expect some extra love and attention whenever you have added something new to the marketplace so they can go into a segment all of their own.